-- (a) This contract incorporates the Standard Conditions of Sale (Fifth Edition 2018 Revision). - (b) The terms used in this contract have the same meaning when used in the Conditions. - 2 Subject to the terms of this contract and to the Standard Conditions of Sale, the seller is to transfer the property with either full title guarantee or limited title guarantee, as specified on the front page. - 3 (a) The sale includes those contents which are indicated on the attached list as included in the sale and the buyer is to pay the contents price for them. - (b) The sale excludes those fixtures which are at the property and are indicated on the attached list as excluded from the sale - 4 The property is sold with vacant possession.
+- 1. (a) This contract incorporates the Common Auction Conditions (Fourth Edition) - (b) The terms used in this contract have the same meaning when used in the Conditions. - 2.
+Subject to the terms of this contract and to the Standard Conditions of Sale, the seller is to transfer the property with either full title guarantee or limited title guarantee, as specified on the front page. - 3.
+The deposit shall be paid to Smith and Sons as Stakeholder.